|

 Part of a Deadly Mix

 Fentanyl is also very cheap to produce, which poses an additional threat.
-Officials are finding that fentanyl is being mixed into various forms of cocaine, both as a way to increase profit margins on the cocaine and as a new way of taking the drug.
-Whether the user knows that their crack or powder cocaine contains a small amount of fentanyl or not, this increases the risk of overdose by a substantial margin.
+Officials are finding fentanyl mixed into various forms of cocaine, both as a way to increase profit margins on the cocaine and as a new way of taking the drug.
+Whether the user knows their crack or powder cocaine contains a small amount of fentanyl or not, this increases the risk of overdose by a substantial margin.

 Lessons from the Data

 These numbers are particularly shocking when it comes to the addiction treatment community.
-Because fentanyl is so strong and often being consumed without realizing it, it can kill before the user has a chance to recognize that they may need help.
-The important thing to note is that even when you think you have your drug use under control, there’s always the chance that something could go wrong.
+Fentanyl is the country’s deadliest drug threat because of its strength and how easy it is to consume accidentally.
+Therefore, it can kill before the user has a chance to recognize that they may need help.
+The important thing to note is that even when you think you have your drug use under control, there’s always the chance something could go wrong.

 The best way to manage your addiction is with care and supervision by qualified professionals.

-If you or a loved one are struggling with addiction, it’s never too soon to seek treatment.
+If you or a loved one is struggling with addiction, it’s never too soon to seek treatment.
 For more information, contact FHE Health today.